 Blockchain technology is a modern, currently-evolving, revolutionary decentralized digital ledger-system that was originally created for the Bitcoin (cryptocurrency) system.
-While blockchain technology is often synonymous with Bitcoin and other digital financial systems (cryptocurrency that rely on the digital ledger-platform), developers and researchers have been able to devise a myriad of potential uses for the system.
-Such uses have the opportunity to radically alter how many digital systems operate, from banking and economic systems, to health and business records, to intellectual property records, to the way contracts are carried out, to the way the Internet itself operates.
+While blockchain technology is often synonymous with Bitcoin and other digital financial systems (a cryptocurrency that relies on the digital ledger-platform), developers and researchers have been able to devise a myriad of potential uses for the system.
+Such uses have the opportunity to radically alter how many digital systems operate, from banking and economic systems to health and business records to intellectual property records to the way contracts are carried out, to the way the Internet itself operates.

 The Blockchain is a radical departure from current systems mainly due to its decentralized nature, where the network is distributed across volunteer nodes which are typically run by “miners.”
 This allows for decentralized verification of financial transactions by those running the nodes, and - in conjunction with strong cryptographic measures - due to its decentralized nature, the network is difficult to hack.
 That said, Blockchain technology is a brilliant conception that is perfect for all types of record-keeping protocols (including financial spreadsheets, databases, and ledgers) - which on the blockchain becomes “shared data” that is decentralized and distributed in the blockchain network - along with a myriad of peer-to-peer systems.
 Such P2P systems can include contract systems, payment systems, and data transfer/sharing systems (e.g. Internet Relay Chat, and the Internet itself).

 Despite being such a powerful platform for digital databases and other uses, the actual inception of Blockchain technology is shrouded in mystery.
-Remembering that the blockchain was originally created as an open-source platform for Bitcoin, the whitepaper describing the platform for Bitcoin was published in October 2008 by a person (or group of people) using the pseudonym Satoshi Nakamoto.
+Remembering that the blockchain was originally created as an open-source platform for Bitcoin, the whitepaper describing the platform for Bitcoin was published in October 2008 by Satoshi Nakamoto.
 The paper, titled “Bitcoin: A Peer-to-Peer Electronic Cash System,” elaborated on how individuals could utilize a decentralized peer-to-peer payment system without any intermediary financial institutions.
-The open-source code was released in 2009, while the identity of Nakamoto - to this day - was never confirmed.
+The open-source code was released in 2009, while the identity of Nakamoto - to this day - has never been confirmed.

-As a decentralized currency, Bitcoin has no central authority, and - instead of being an actual coin - is really a shared financial database (i.e. a spreadsheet) recording all transactions or transfers of the digital asset, which is backed by the large amounts of electrical power that are used to solve the hash problems.
-Without a central authority (such as a bank), Bitcoin is not controlled by anyone and has no permanent, global regulatory body - other than the volunteer miners who run the nodes, but act as a collective to mutually verify transactions via the system.
+As a decentralized currency, Bitcoin has no central authority.
+Instead of being an actual coin, it is really a shared financial database recording all transactions or transfers of the digital asset.
+This asset is backed by the large amounts of electrical power that are used to solve the hash problems.
+Bitcoin doesn't have a permanent, global regulatory body - other than the volunteer miners who run the nodes - but they act as a collective to mutually verify transactions via the system.

 How Does Blockchain Work?

 Bitcoin - like fiat currency - is a digital asset that is used as legal tender.
-Due to having value specifically for trading (for goods/services), bitcoin is significant and unique in that it is based on a system that is publicly available, has no intermediary party, is secure, and is immutable.
-Regarding the latter, data written (distributed) to the blockchain is, for the most part, read-only and cannot be copied.
+Bitcoin is a digital asset that is used as legal tender, similar to fiat currency.
+Bitcoin has value specifically for trading (for goods/services), making it significant and unique.
+Bitcoin is based on a system that is publicly available, has no intermediary party, is secure, and is immutable.
+Data written (distributed) to the blockchain is read-only and cannot be copied.

-That said, the blockchain (as it applies to Bitcoin) is the digital-ledger system for all financial transactions.
-Like a shared spreadsheet/database, all transactions are verified by the volunteers that run the nodes of the blockchain.
-Transactions and data are written in groups called blocks, which are added to previous transactions/blocks, creating a timeline (or chain) of blocks: hence, the blockchain.
-This time-based system is important for establishing agreement (between nodes) of when a transaction occurred so as to prevent fraud.
+The blockchain is the digital-ledger system for all financial transactions.
+It is a shared spreadsheet/database that is verified by the volunteers who run the nodes of the blockchain.
+Transactions and data are written in groups called blocks, which are added to previous transactions or blocks, creating a timeline (or chain) of blocks.
+This time-based system is important for establishing an agreement between nodes on when a transaction occurred so as to prevent fraud.

 To use the blockchain users require a digital wallet (located on the network at a particular wallet address), which requires the use of asymmetric cryptographic keys (a public key for encryption and a private key for decryption).
-There are a very large number of possible wallet addresses, allowing for near-complete anonymity when using Bitcoin/Cryptocurrency.
-In addition to this, the network checks past transactions associated with a specific wallet address to determine how much Bitcoin is available for transactions (that is, how much Bitcoin is unspent), which - with the time-based system - solves the double spend problem.
-For a block to be added to the chain, miners (those running the nodes) must solve complex mathematical problems which requires the values of the previous block.
-The miner who solves the problem adds the block to the ledger/chain and is rewarded with a certain amount of BTC (Bitcoin).
+There are a very large number of possible wallet addresses, which allows for near-complete anonymity when using Bitcoin/Cryptocurrency.
+In addition to this, the network checks past transactions associated with a specific wallet address to determine how much Bitcoin is available for transactions (that is, how much Bitcoin is unspent), solving the double spend problem.
+To add a block to the chain, miners must solve complex mathematical problems which require the values of the previous block.
+The miner who solves the problem adds the block to the ledger and is rewarded with a certain amount of BTC.

-The blockchain is ongoing so that all transactions are verified and written immutably, while the records remain publically available (in being decentralized/open source) and accessible to the public.
+The blockchain is ongoing so that all transactions are verified and written immutably, while the records remain publically available and accessible to the public.
 This transparency is very valuable when it comes to business transactions and contracts, along with being significant when it comes to public records and records associated with licenses, intellectual property, etc.

-After the rise of Bitcoin, many alternative coins - or altcoins - arose, while several notable blockchain platforms were developed to form development environments with the specific altcoin(s) as "fuel."
+After the rise of Bitcoin, many alternative coins - or altcoins - arose.
+Several notable blockchain platforms were developed to form development environments with specific altcoins as "fuel."
 Two notable mentions are Etherium (which runs smart contracts and Decentralized apps/Dapps), and Neo/Antshares, commonly referred to as the "Etherium of China."

-As noted before, digital ledgers (specifically, the blockchain) is not limited to simply recording financial values and/or transactions.
-Decentralized ledgers can be used in the same way that any database is used - to write records, information, and all types of data.
-However, virtually any network system that works via data communications (e.g. client-server models, the TCP/IP internet protocol) - which typically use centralized servers - can be made into a decentralized, immutable system built on a custom-blockchain.
-This includes an upgraded internet, cloud storage, Internet of Things (IoT) devices, decentralized voting systems, systems for recording Intellectual Properties (IPs), messaging systems, IP proofing mechanisms, app development, and more.
+As noted before, digital ledgers (specifically, the blockchain) can be used to write records, information, and all types of data.
+Decentralized ledgers can be used in the same way that any database is used - to store data.
+However, virtually any network system that works via data communications (e.g. client-server models, the TCP/IP internet protocol) - which typically uses centralized servers - can be made into a decentralized, immutable system built on a custom-blockchain.
+This includes upgraded internet, cloud storage, internet of things (IoT) devices, decentralized voting systems, systems for recording intellectual properties (IPs), messaging systems, IP proofing mechanisms, app development, and more.

-In fact, regarding the latter, one of the most prominent uses of blockchain technology associated with business workflows is the use of smart contracts via Dapps, which run off of a custom blockchain and use a specific altcoin as “fuel” for payments/contracts.
+Regarding the latter, one of the most prominent uses of blockchain technology associated with business workflows is the use of smart contracts via Dapps, which run off of a custom blockchain and use a specific altcoin as payment for contracts.
 Such is the case with the Etherium and Neo platforms, as noted previously.

-Specifically, smart contracts are business or peer-to-peer contracts that are based on, verified/signed by, and run via the Etherium (or alternative) blockchain, which usually includes automatic payments (in the form of the native altcoin) after the contract is verified as complete based on the conditions stipulated.
-Such contracts are stored on the blockchain and run via specially engineered software that operate in the same way as centralized computer programs - yet such decentralized apps (Dapps) run via the decentralized blockchain.
+Specifically, smart contracts are business or peer-to-peer contracts that are based on, verified/signed by, and run via the Etherium (or alternative) blockchain.
+This usually includes automatic payments (in the form of the native altcoin) after the contract is verified as complete based on the conditions stipulated.
+Such contracts are stored on the blockchain and run via specially engineered software that operates in the same way as centralized computer programs - yet these decentralized apps (Dapps) run via the decentralized blockchain.
 Etherium is the most well known blockchain platform that utilizes smart contracts and Dapps.

-As mentioned above, there exists a potential myriad of possible uses of blockchain technologies.
-Essentially, any industry, process or service that can leverage a digital ledger-system, and transform a currently-used centralized platform into a decentralized one, can take advantage of blockchain technology.
-Thus, as previously stated, blockchain technology is far bigger than Bitcoin, altcoins and cryptocurrency as a whole, and can be used in multitudes of ways outside of the financial industry:
+As mentioned above, there exists a potential myriad of possible uses of blockchain technology is far bigger than Bitcoin, altcoins, and cryptocurrency as a whole, and can be s.
+Essentially, any industry, process, or service that can leverage a digital ledger-system, and transform a currently-used centralized platform into a decentralized one, can take advantage of blockchain technology.
+Thus, as previously stated, blockchain technused in multitudes of ways outside of the financial industry:

 - Cloud storage: Data storage in online, centralized systems via cloud servers is an important and significant step forward in the tech industry.
 However, contrasting current methods of cloud storage - and cloud computing - decentralized digital-ledger systems could offer transparent, secure, non-centralized data storage for end-users worldwide.
 This same type of system (decentralized servers with data distributed in the global network) could upgrade the internet and all P2P (peer-to-peer) communications and data sharing.